yoorax/simplon-data-analyst-training-program-projects/Week 5 - Tableau Visualization/README.md

-# Sales Performance & Customer Satisfaction Analysis
+# Project Documentation :
+# European Sales Visualization with Tableau :

 ## 1. Project Overview
 * **Goal:** This project delivers a comprehensive analysis of commercial data to monitor sales performance, identify trends, and correlate customer satisfaction with revenue.